-Our experienced legal staff will help you plan your Thai enterprise, and then together we choose the structure that fits your business needs, including shareholder agreements and the articles of association that will govern your company’s internal policies.
-Once we’ve completed your business, tax and VAT registration, Antares will assist you in organizing the company and starting operations, allowing you to concentrate on the development of your core business right from the start.
+Our experienced lawyers and legal staff will help you plan your Thai enterprise, choosing together with you the structure that fits better your business needs, including shareholder agreements and the articles of association that will govern your company’s internal policies.
+Once we’ve completed your business, tax and VAT registration, we will assist you in organizing the company and starting operations, allowing you to concentrate on the development of your core business right from the start.

 • Limited Company